Poet

 Who are your favorite poets?
 Who inspires your most?
 Who do you think is overrated?

-Asked by Veritas about 10 years ago
+Asked by Veritas over 10 years ago

 Favorites: Maya Angelou, Nikki G, Amiri Baraka, Last Poets...more contemporary: Danez Smith, Patricia Smith, Sonya Renee Taylor, G Yamazawa, Gail Danley, T Miller, Megan Rickman, GaMe...I'm missing some.
 There are some phenomenal artist out there